 Don’t see a category that fits you?
 Contact us below and tell us your story!
 Every expat is different, and many are a combination of the different expat types.

 Need more help deciding if you’re ready to live overseas?
-Take our free quiz here.
+Contact our office HERE

 Tyler Sorce is an American writer and chef currently based in New York City.
 He has previously worked in Rome, Paris, and Lisbon, documenting local cuisine and culture through words and photos.
 Follow his travels and favorite dishes on Instagram.